-6 ENTRANCE & EXIT SLITS
+ENTRANCE & EXIT SLITS

-All slits of this system are fitted with motorised variable slits, comprised of stepping motor-driven bilateral slits, driven from the internal monochromator electronics and variable from $10\mu m$ to 10mm.
+All entrance and exit slits of this system are fitted with motorised variable slits, comprised of stepping motor-driven bi-lateral slits, driven from the internal monochromator electronics and variable from 10μm to 10mm.

-The motorised slits are entirely controlled by computer through the USB interface, please see §14.
+The motorised slits are entirely controlled by computer through the USB interface, please see §12.